andrefelipeufcg/googlesso/README.md

   with the default profile/entity configured.
 - OAuth2 flow errors are logged in `files/_log/googlesso.log` and the user is returned to the native login page.
+- **Activation toggle**: Google login can be enabled or disabled globally in the plugin configuration.
+- **Domain restrictions**: Configure domain rules to restrict access and auto-assign entities/profiles based on the user's Google Workspace domain.
+- **Audit Logging**: Successful SSO logins are recorded in the `glpi_events` table for auditing.
+- **Authhistory Compatibility**: Integrates seamlessly with the [`authhistory`](https://github.com/andrefelipeufcg/authhistory) plugin to track login sessions.

 ## Requirements